franciscrispin/booksy/README.md

 To start off, I sketched out a simple 4-page application and planned the features I wanted to include in the application.
 I used `create-react-app` so I could focus my effort on developing the application and minimize setup time.

-After planning, I started with laying out and styling the components.
+After planning, I started by laying out and styling the components.
 I took inspiration from [Google](https://www.google.com/) and [Penguin Books](https://www.penguin.co.uk/).
 Next, I set-up the routes using `react-router` and managed the application state using `redux`.
 Finally, I used `redux-persist` to save the users' list of saved books into the application state as an alternative to setting up a backend.

 One feature I planned was to have the books matching the search term to display as the user is typing.
 However, that would mean a whole lot of GET request sent to the Google Books server which would exceed my daily limit.